SitecorePowerShell/Console/Documentation/Markdown/appendix/commands/Add-BaseTemplate.md

 The Add-BaseTemplate command adds one or more base templates to a template item.

-© 2010-2016 Adam Najmanowicz - Cognifide Limited, Michael West.
+© 2010-2017 Adam Najmanowicz, Michael West.
 All rights reserved.
 Sitecore PowerShell Extensions

 ## Parameters